Fernando Astengo

-Fernando Enrique Astengo Sánchez (born 8 January 1960) is a former footballer and current manager.
+Fernando Enrique Astengo Sánchez (born 8 January 1960) is a Chilean former footballer who played as a centre--back and manager.

-Career
+Playing career

 During his years as footballer he played as centre back, position which was well considered after being featured in 1988's America Ideal Team.
 Despite his success, in 1989, Astengo was involved in Chile national team scandal at Maracanã, which alongside keeper Roberto Rojas and his coach :Orlando Aravena received a five-year ban by the FIFA.

+At international level, Astengo represented the Chile B-team at the Indonesian Independence Cup and the Los Angeles Nations Cup.
+In official matches, Astengo made 19 appearances with 3 goals for the Chile national team between 1986 and 1989.

+Coaching career

 Upon retiring as a footballer he became a manager, graduating in 2005 at the INAF (National Football Institute) alongside former players such as Eduardo Nazar, José Cantillana, Eduardo Soto, among others.
-He began his career with Colo-Colo lower divisions, later having a brief spell as first-team caretaker coach in 2008, replacing Claudio Borghi.
-However, he left the Pedreros–based team and then had short periods at Unión San Felipe youth ranks in 2009, and Deportes Temuco in 2013.
+He began his career with Colo-Colo lower divisions as sport director, later having a brief spell as first-team caretaker coach in 2008, replacing Claudio Borghi.
+However, he left the Pedreros–based team and then had short periods at Unión San Felipe youth ranks in 2009, as sport director, and Deportes Temuco in 2013, as head coach.
+In 2014, he also served as assistant coach of Nelson Acosta in Deportes Iquique.